CTFEDs/Global-Accessibility-Awareness-Day-2016/resources.md

 * Use HTML5 elements like `section`, `article`, `header`, `footer`, and `nav`.* Make sure every image has `alt` text.
 * Use the `picture` element and `srcset` to provide the image most suitable for the user's device.
 You can use [Picturefill](http://scottjehl.github.io/picturefill/) to enable support for `picture` in browsers that don't support it yet.
 * Think about performance: what are you loading that people won't see?
+* Ensure that your HTML document follows correct outline guidelines.
+See [Document Outlines](http://html5doctor.com/outlines/) for an excellent introduction.

 ### Secondary